-In 1911 he enrolled at Exeter College, Oxford where he began staying classics and then English language.
+In 1911 he enrolled at Exeter College, Oxford where he began studying classics and then the English language.
 He graduated in 1915.
-At the age of 16 he met Edith Mary Bratt but was banned from speaking with her after he failed some of his exams.
+At the age of 16, he met Edith Mary Bratt but was banned from speaking with her after he failed some of his exams.
 Once he was twenty-one he wrote to Edith and asked her to marry him.
-After a brief interlude she agreed and converted to Catholicism.
+After a brief interlude, she agreed and converted to Catholicism.
 They were married in March of 1916.

 In November of 1920 Tolkien officially left the army.
 His first job was at the Oxford English dictionary where he worked on the history of Germanic words.
 He went on to work as a tutor.
 It was during this time period that he wrote The Hobbit and the first two volumes of Lord of the Rings.
 The home in which he worked is now marked by a blue plaque.

-With the second world war looming, J.R.R.
-Tolkien was given the assignment of code breaker but his services were never requested.
+With the second world war looming, he was given the assignment of codebreaker but his services were never requested.
 In 1945 he became the Merton Professor of English Language and Literature at Merton College, Oxford.
 He completed The Lord of the Rings three years later.